 There's no official statistic proving it, but Connecticut might just lead the nation in supposedly haunted and abandoned mental health facilities.
 Here's another one, this time in the heart of the state, just off the Berlin Turnpike.

-Getting inside the abandoned sections of this mental hospital is said to be pretty difficult.
-Lucky for me, I ran into a bored and amicable State Trooper.
+Getting inside the abandoned sections of the Connecticut Asylum for the Insane is said to be pretty difficult.

 Atop Mohawk Mountain sits a curious stone tower that has looked out over the Litchfield Hills for nearly a century.
 Update: We recently visited.

 One of the most renowned damned places in Connecticut is the abandoned—and allegedly cursed—village of Dudleytown.
 Over the years, there has allegedly been everything from suicides to demonic possessions, ghostly spirits to dreadful feelings, and all the hysterical drama in between.
 In short, it has become the Connecticut damnation destination.

 For over 60 years, Fairfield Hills State Hospital in Newtown was home to the mentally ill.
 Now it sits empty and abandoned, holding only the dark secrets of its troubled residents who are long gone.
 Or so everyone wants to believe.